NRWLDev/changelog-gen/docs/configuration.md

   codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
   The format string can include any character, a space is included between the version tag and the date tag.

-  When using in `setup.cfg` be sure to protect the `%` signs by using `%%` and be mindful about spacing as the string is taken straight from the `=` sign.

   Also available as `--date-format` (e.g. `--date-format '%Y-%m-%d'`).